IPS-Eye-White

 Hebrews 13:8

 What they are implying is that, if Jesus healed during His time on earth He, being unchanging, has to continue the pattern and heal people today.
-But can we really apply these words to physical healing, or are we taking a verse out of context yet again.
+But can this statement be applied to physical healing or is it yet another example of a verse being taken out of context?
 See Context Is Crucial.

-Hebrews was written to Jewish converts who seemed to be in danger of apostatizing from Christianity and re-embracing Judaism, thus the author was stressing two points
+In this case, Hebrews was written to Jewish converts who seemed to be in danger of apostatizing from Christianity and re-embracing Judaism.
+As the late Dr. Walter Martin, once cleverly expressed it - the Book of Hebrews was written by a Hebrew to other Hebrews telling the Hebrews to stop acting like Hebrews.

 1) The Superiority of Christ

-Hebrews can be divided into sections, each of which details Jesus' superiority over various ancients, the temple sacrifices, and the Old Testament covenant itself.
-Note the points below have been condensed from an excellent article entitled Hebrews: Introduction, Argument, and Outline by Daniel B. Wallace.
+Hebrews can be divided into sections each of which details Jesus' superiority over various ancients, the temple sacrifices, and the Old Testament covenant itself.
+Note the points below have been condensed from an excellent and enlightening article entitled Hebrews: Introduction, Argument, and Outline by Daniel B. Wallace.
 The entire article is well worth reading.

 2) Christ is superior to the angels (1:5–2:18) inasmuch as He has inherited a more excellent name than the angels.